 What is a Chipotle Pepper?

-Chipotle Peppers are smoked, dried jalapenos.
-As jalapeno peppers age, then turn red on the vine to fully ripen and begin to dry.
-These red jalapeño peppers are plucked and smoked for days until dried, turning them into chipotle peppers.
+Chipotle Peppers are smoked, dried jalapeno peppers.
+Most jalapenos are sold green.
+However, as jalapeno peppers age, they turn red on the vine as they fully ripen and eventually begin to dry.
+These red jalapeño peppers are plucked and smoked for days with soaked wood until dried, turning them into chipotle peppers.

 It takes about 10 pounds of jalapeno peppers to make 1 pound of chipotle peppers.